waisbrot/kidsay/_posts/2025-04-21-Ceramic-hands.md

 - Sally
 ---

-Ezra is musing about how heating water in the microwave for tea is worse because the mug gets hot.
+Ezra is musing about how heating water in the microwave for tea is worse than a kettle because the mug gets hot.

-"But that doesn't matter for _grandma_ because she has _ceramic hands_."
+"But that doesn't matter for _Grandma_ because she has _ceramic hands_."